-- iii.
+- ii.
+Justification that the scale/cost of the Project is appropriate in relation to the learning that is expected to be captured; - iii.
 The processes that will be employed to ensure that the Project is delivered at a competitive cost; - iv.
-The expected proportion of the benefits which will accrue to the electricity Transmission System as opposed to other parts of the energy supply chain; and - v.
-How Project Participants have been identified and selected including details of the process that has been followed and the rationale for selecting Project Participants and ideas for the Project.
+The expected proportion of the benefits which will accrue to the electricity Transmission System/to the electricity Distribution System as opposed to other parts of the energy supply chain; and - v.
+The internal systems, procedures and processes used by the Network Licensee to identify Project Participants and Project ideas.